Tuning and Workflow Tips¶

 toTrue

 .
-This turns on bump allocation but is experimental.
-It should give you a nice 20% speedup. - For final runs, after I have tuned everything, I typically set
+This turns on advanced loop vectorization, but is still quite experimental.
+It should give you a nice 20% or more speedup. - For final runs, after I have tuned everything, I typically set

 niterations